 Applications for the Advanced Care Research Centre 2022 doctoral cohort are now open.
 We plan to recruit around twelve research students.
 We will begin interviews for September 2022 entry in January 2022 and will thereafter consider applications on a rolling basis until all places are filled.
 The programme of study and research will begin in September 2022.

 General entry requirements

-Applications will only be considered from those prospective students who can effectively demonstrate their interest in the challenge of care for those in later life.
+Applications will only be considered from those prospective students who can effectively demonstrate their interest in research to address the societal challenge of care for those in later life.

-Typically candidates will already have a good understanding of the field they propose to study.
+Typically, candidates will already have a good understanding of the general field of their chosen research topic.

 Student recruitment fees and stipend